PhD in Geography and Environmental Sciences

-Current position: NGN Scholar, Australia-India Institute, University of New South Wales, Australia
+Current position: Lecturer and New Generation Network Scholar in the Faculty of Built Environment, University of New South Wales, Australia

 2016 Chinese Academy of Sciences President’s International Fellowship Initiative two-year research grant